 The system helps students to receive proper training by issuing them with a career capability development account (Nae-il-bae-um Card) to support training for the unemployed who need it.

-The unemployed, small business owners over the age of 15 (provided the business period has been more than one year, and the annual sales amount is less than KRW 150 million), high school seniors not going to college, and university/college graduate candidates, etc. who applied for jobs through the employment center
+The unemployed over the age of 15 who has applied for a job at employment center, etc., marriage immigrants and immigrated youth over the age of 15 in their family, small business owners (provided the business period has been more than one year, and the annual sales amount is less than KRW 150 million), high school seniors not going to college, and university/college graduate candidates, etc.

 Job application and application for account / In-depth counseling (Center ↔ the unemployed)